Equilibrium with Heterogeneous Information Flows: Conditional Densities and Connections with Signal Realizations

 \section{Conditional Densities and Connections with Signal Realizations}

-Recall the market signals in \eqref{E:H_def}, as well as the filtrations $\filt^{n,k}$ in \eqref{E:filtnk_def}.
-To use the common information equilibrium results in Section \ref{S:ExpCaraEq} when proving Theorem \ref{T:main_result}, our first task is to verify the relevant Jacod conditions in \eqref{E:JC}.
-This will enable us to connect conditional expectations with respect to $\F^{n,k}_{\cdot}$ to those with respect to $\F^B_{\cdot}$.
-To do this, recall \eqref{E:X_trans_density} and for $M\in\sdpos$, $V\in\reals^d$, $0\leq t\leq 1$ and $x\in\reals^d$ define (below, $\tau = 1-t$)
+Recall the market signals in \eqref{E:H_def} and the filtrations in \eqref{E:filtnk_def}.
+To use the common information equilibrium results in Section \ref{S:ExpCaraEq} we must connect conditional expectations with respect to $\F^{n,k}_{\cdot}$ to those with respect to $\F^B_{\cdot}$.
+The purpose of this section is to introduce notation and provide the necessary formulas for making the connection.
+This section is technical, but necessary for what follows.
+The proof of Lemma \ref{L:Lambda_ident} is given in Appendix \ref{AS:EqEst}.